edwardgurney/pizza-burger-sports-bar/README.md

       I asked family to test run the website on their phones for futher testing.

+     I used [link](http://www.responsinator.com/) which checks the site on a number of mobile screens and tablets (landscape and portrait) including:

+      - Iphone X
+      - Android Pixel 2
+      - Iphone 6,7,8
+      - Ipad

 ## **Languages Used**

   * ###  HTML